Armored bulldozer: United States

-During the first Gulf war the United States purchased tractor protection kits (TPK) from the Israel Military Industries (IMI) for their Caterpillar D7 bulldozers.
+During the first Gulf War the United States purchased tractor protection kits (TPK) from the Israel Military Industries (IMI) for their Caterpillar D7 bulldozers.
 The armored bulldozers were mainly used in mine clearing applications.
 During the preparation to the war in Iraq in 2003 the United States Army purchased several D9 armor kits from the IDF and used them to produce similarly fortified D9s.
 These have been used to clear destroyed vehicles from roads, dig moats, erect earthen-barriers, and construct field fortifications.
 D9s have also been used to raze houses which sheltered insurgent snipers.
 Military reports on the Conflict in Iraq say that the D9s were found very effective and "received highly favorable reviews from all that benefited from their use".

 Other military forces

-Other military forces, such as the Lebanese army and the Egyptian army, also used armored bulldozers, to suppress insurgency and support urban warfare.

-The Soviet military developed dedicated dozer-blade-equipped armored vehicles, the IMR series, based on main battle tank chassis.
+The Soviet military developed a dozer-blade-equipped armored vehicle, the IMR series, based on the T-72 platform.
+They would later see use by Russia and Ukraine during the 2022 Russian Invasion of Ukraine.

-The Islamic State has used armoured bulldozers, including civilian bulldozers up-armoured with steel plate and slat armour, capable of withstanding small arms fire and even rocket propelled grenades, as SVBIED's or suicide vehicle-borne improvised explosive devices.
-The tonnes of explosives packed into these armoured bulldozers are capable of destroying entire buildings.